 - Wrap in the foil and arrange in the Crock Pot.

 - Cover and cook on high for 4 hours or on low for 8 hours.

 Apple Cinnamon Crock Pot French Toast

-Whisk together egg, milk and vanilla.
+- Whisk together egg, milk, vanilla and cinnamon.
 Pour over bread and let soak for several minutes.

-Meanwhile, make the topping by mixing the butter, brown sugar and pecans in a small bowl.
+- Meanwhile, make the topping by mixing the butter, brown sugar, pecans and 1 ts cinnamon in a small bowl.
 Set aside.